University of León

 The University of León (ULE) is a public university based in the city of León (Spain), with an additional campus in Ponferrada.

 The origins of the university can be traced back to 1843, with the creation of the Normal School of Teachers or Teacher Training Seminary of Public Instruction, and the subordinate Veterinary School, founded in 1852, laying the foundations for the future University of León.
 It was officially founded in 1979 as a split from the University of Oviedo, incorporating various schools and faculties that had previously been dependent on it and had existed in León for varying lengths of time.

 In recent years, the university has signed important collaboration agreements, including one with the University of Washington, establishing its second European campus in León, and another with the University of Xiangtan, which led to the creation of the Confucius Institute in the city.

-It is a young and dynamic university offering 39 Bachelor's degrees and 5 dual degree pathways, 31 official Master's programs, 5 inter-university Master's programs, and 2 international Master's programs, along with 17 doctoral programs, completing the range of official degrees offered by the University of León.
-In recent years, it has stood out for its significant progress in the field of internationalization, as evidenced by the percentage of foreign students enrolled in its programs, the growing number of students participating in mobility programs, and its integration into the European University for Responsible Consumption and Production (EURECA-PRO).
+The university offers 39 Bachelor's degrees and 5 dual degree pathways, 31 official Master's programs, 5 inter-university Master's programs, and 2 international Master's programs, along with 17 doctoral programs, completing the range of official degrees offered by the University of León.
+In recent years, it has stood out for its progress in the field of internationalization, as evidenced by the percentage of foreign students enrolled in its programs, the growing number of students participating in mobility programs, and its integration into the European University for Responsible Consumption and Production (EURECA-PRO).